emacs-php/php-mode/README.md

 The annotations are the lines that begin with the `@` character, and PHP Mode will give these special highlighting to help them stand out.

 PHP Mode has not fully supported [PSR-5: PHPDoc (Draft)](https://github.com/phpDocumentor/fig-standards/blob/master/proposed/phpdoc.md) yet.
+We want to support them, but the current implementation still limited.
+See issue [#478](https://github.com/emacs-php/php-mode/issues/478) for details.

 ### Coding Styles